dwightjack/vue-types/packages/docs/guide/validators.md

 ### custom

-Validates prop values against a custom validation function.
+Creates a validator with custom validation logic.

 <CodeExample>